Battle of Winwick: Pursuit

 Approximately 2,500–3,000 mounted Scots headed south.
 They dispersed a force of militia at Whitchurch and turned east for Stone, hoping to later turn north and make for Pontefract Castle; which was still held by Royalists and from where they may have been able to return to Scotland.
 Discipline collapsed: troopers, even officers, deserted; one trooper shot his sergeant and was himself executed.
 Local militia repeatedly attacked, one group capturing the commander of the Scottish cavalry, the Earl of Middleton.
 The weather continued to be wet and stormy.
 At Uttoxeter on the morning of 24 August the Scots refused to march.
-A handful of the senior officers left, some eventually made their way to safety.
+A handful of the senior officers left, some of whom made their way to safety.
 Hamilton was too sick to move and surrendered on terms to the still pursuing Parliamentarians.
 The prisoners, excepting the senior commanders, were promised their lives and their clothes, they were not to be beaten, the sick and wounded would be treated locally and Hamilton was allowed six servants.